 What Is an AI Player?

 PlayerZero’s AI Players acts as your knowledge-rich agents, designed to help you understand, investigate, and solve problems across your codebase and systems.
 Whether you’re debugging a tricky issue, exploring architecture, or researching historical changes, the AI Player provides fast, context-aware insights.
-To use it, navigate to any project in PlayerZero and start a conversation through the free‑form prompt interface.Starting Points
+Each AI Player conversation runs as a thread inside a channel — a shared workspace built around a single objective.
+A channel can hold several threads working in parallel, so an investigation that starts as one question can grow into a coordinated effort without losing context.
+To use it, navigate to any project in PlayerZero and start a conversation through the free‑form prompt interface.Channels and Threads

 Free‑Form Input